AbdElRahmanFarhan/admr/README.md

 # admr

-Autonomous Differential Mobile Robot using Gazebo, ROS, MATLAB for A* path planning.
+Autonomous Differential Mobile Robot using Gazebo, ROS.
+A* path planning using MATLAB.
+Implementing extended kalman filter for robot localization using Python.